top of page

 Roof spaces offer excellent sun exposure but may be susceptible to excessive wind.
 Despite this drawback, rooftops can be viable outdoor growing locations, provided measures are taken to mitigate wind effects.

-Many outdoor marijuana growers either excavate a hole and introduce fresh soil for planting or utilize pots, providing greater control over the growing medium and nutrient intake.
+Many outdoor growers either excavate a hole and introduce fresh soil for planting or utilize pots, providing greater control over the growing medium and nutrient intake.

 Direct planting into existing soil requires understanding its composition and making appropriate amendments.
 Conducting a soil test is advisable in this scenario, minimizing complications and offering cost-effective solutions.
 A soil test provides insights into soil composition, pH levels, potential contaminants, and recommendations for soil amendments and fertilization.